Top

 Sri Lanka is home to an amazing and diverse wildlife.
 However, you should be mindful of the following when going there:

-- Elephants: Elephants can sometimes cross roads, particularly at night, so exercise caution when driving in rural areas or near national parks.
+• Elephants: Elephants can sometimes cross roads, particularly at night, so be careful when driving in rural areas or near national parks.
 See this interesting reel from National Geographic about an elephant who learned how to block a road to get food.

 Sri Lanka is considered safe for solo female travellers, especially in comparison to India.
 When we arrived in Sri Lanka after spending two weeks in India, I was relieved because the environment, including the behaviour of men, felt much more relaxed and safe.
 However, it’s not as safe as destinations like Thailand or Bali.
 Western women may still experience unwanted attention and uncomfortable situations, as the local community is not fully accustomed to seeing female travellers.